-For the DB Section, when appropriate, the Trustee, on the administrators' recommendation, decides on the amount of cash required for benefit payments and other outgoings and informs the investment managers of any liquidity requirements.
-The Trustee's preference is for investments that are readily realisable, but recognises that achieving a well-diversified portfolio may mean holding some investments that are less liquid (eg infrastructure and property).
-In general, with regards to the collateral pool, the Trustee's policy is to use cash flows to rebalance the Fund's assets towards the strategic asset allocation.
+For the DB Section, when appropriate, the Trustee, on the administrators' recommendation, decides on the amount of cash required for benefit payments and other outgoings and informs Columbia Threadneedle of any liquidity requirements.
+The Trustee's preference is for investments that are readily realisable, but recognises that achieving a well-diversified portfolio may mean holding some investments that are less liquid (eg alternative credit, private equity and property).
+In general, with regards to the Collateral Pool, the Trustee's policy is to use cash flows to rebalance the Fund's assets towards the strategic asset allocation.